quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 guestbo4fd3b  guestbook1_guestbook_svc  demo         guestbook1_guestbook_lb  guestbook1_guestbook_dpl:3*  1/3 (2)
 ```

-As scale is parameter we are likely to change in the future, rather than hardcoding it to 3 as we have done just now, it would be better to use a variable to store  `service_scale`.
+As scale is a parameter we are likely to change in the future, rather than hardcoding it to 3 as we have done just now, it would be better to use a variable to store  `service_scale`.
 The following Best Practices sections will show how you can achieve this.

 !!!
 Note "Best Practices with Terraform + Layer0"
 	The following sections outline some of the best practices and tips to take into consideration, when using Layer0 with Terraform.